ApatheticDELL/QuantumENDEC/README.md

 Filter by province example...
 SAME CLC: 04 for Ontario.
-(Don't put 040000 unless you want to exclude its sub-regions) CAP-CP Geocode: 35 for Ontario.
+(Don't put 040000 unless you want to exclude its sub-regions) CAP-CP Geocode: 35* for Ontario.

 Filter by region example...
 SAME CLC: 0466 for Halton - Peel, Ontario.
-(Don't put 046600 unless you want to exclude its sub-regions) CAP-CP Geocode: 3521 for Peel Region, Ontario
+(Don't put 046600 unless you want to exclude its sub-regions) CAP-CP Geocode: 3521 for just Peel Region, Ontario or 3521* for Peel region and anything else in there.

 And then you can still use the full code to be very spicific in both CAP-CP Geocodes and SAME CLC.
 You'll still need to know the codes... here are some resources for finding location codes.
 (For SAME CLC (Canada's FIPS)): https://en.wikipedia.org/wiki/Forecast_region